theupdateframework/pep-on-pypi-with-tuf/README.rst

 against them.
 Specifically, this PEP describes how PyPI processes should be adapted to generate and incorporate TUF metadata (i.e., the minimum security model).
 The minimum security model supports verification of PyPI distributions that are signed with keys stored on PyPI.
-Uploaded distributions are signed by PyPI and immediately available for download.
+Distributions uploaded by developers are signed by PyPI and immediately available for download.

 This PEP does not prescribe how package managers such as pip should be adapted to install or update projects from PyPI with TUF metadata.
 Package managers